 - (B) All facilities shall test and maintain the complete fire alarm system in accordance with NFPA 72, 1999 edition.
 I/II - (C) All facilities shall have inspections and written certifications of the complete fire alarm system completed by an approved qualified service representative in accordance with NFPA 72, 1999 edition, at least annually.
 I/II - (D) The complete fire alarm system shall be activated by all of the following: sprinkler system flow alarm, smoke detectors, heat detectors, manual pull stations, and activation of the range hood extinguishment system.
 II/III - (E) Facilities shall test by activating the complete fire alarm system at least once a month.
 II/III - (F) Facilities shall maintain a record of the complete fire alarm system tests, inspections and certifications required by subsections (10)(B), (10)(C), and (10)(E) of this rule.
-III - (G) Upon discovery of a fault with the complete fire alarm system, the facility shall correct the fault.
-I/II - (H) When a complete fire alarm system is to be out-of-service for more than four (4) hours in a twenty-four- (24-) hour period, the facility shall immediately notify the department and the local fire authority and implement an approved fire watch in accordance with NFPA 101, 2000 edition, until the fire alarm system has returned to full service.
-I/II - (I) All facilities shall have smoke detectors interconnected to the complete fire alarm system in all corridors and spaces open to corridors.
+III - (G) Upon discovery of a fault with the complete fire alarm system, the facility shall promptly correct the fault.
+I/II - (H) When a complete fire alarm system is to be out-of-service for more than four (4) hours in a twenty-four (24)-hour period, the facility shall immediately notify the department and the local fire authority and implement an approved fire watch in accordance with NFPA 101, 2000 edition, until the fire alarm system has returned to full service.
+I/II - (I) Facilities that have a sprinkler system in accordance with NFPA 13, 1999 edition, shall have smoke detectors interconnected to the complete fire alarm system in all corridors and spaces open to the corridor.
 Smoke detectors shall be no more than thirty feet (30') apart with no point on the ceiling more than twenty-one feet (21') from a smoke detector.
-I/II - (J) Facilities that have a sprinkler system exemption shall have smoke detectors interconnected to the complete fire alarm system in all accessible spaces within the facility as required by NFPA 72, 1999 edition.
+I/II - (J) Facilities that do not have a sprinkler system in accordance with NFPA 13, 1999 edition, shall have smoke detectors interconnected to the complete fire alarm system in all accessible spaces within the facility as required by NFPA 72, 1999 edition.
 Smoke detectors shall be no more than thirty feet (30') apart with no point on the ceiling more than twenty-one feet (21') from a smoke detector.
 Smoke detectors shall not be installed in areas where environmental influences may cause nuisance alarms.
 Such areas include, but are not limited to, kitchens, laundries, bathrooms, mechanical air handling rooms, and attic spaces.
 In these areas, heat detectors interconnected to the complete fire alarm system shall be installed.
-Bathrooms not exceeding fifty-five (55) square feet and clothes closets, linen closets, and pantries not exceeding twenty-four (24) square feet are exempt from having any detection device if the walls and ceilings are surfaced with limited-combustible or noncombustible material as defined in NFPA 101, 2000 edition.
+Bathrooms not exceeding fifty-five (55) square feet and clothes closets, linen closets, and pantries not exceeding twenty-four (24) square feet are exempt from having any detection device if the wall and ceilings are surfaced with limited-combustible or noncombustible material as defined in NFPA 101, 2000 edition.
 Concealed spaces of noncombustible or limitedcombustible construction are not required to have detection devices.
 These spaces may have limited access but cannot be occupied or used for storage.
 I/II